 Here’s What You’ll Need:

-• Baskets to carry the eggs in
+• Baskets or reusable bag to carry the eggs in

 I’ve put together a free printable with Indoor clues that you can print out and hide the eggs in some of the places I’ve suggested below and I’ve also included some blank ones that you can write your own clues on.

 Ideas Where to Hide the Eggs:

 • Behind pillows

 • Coat pockets